 If you decide to go ahead, remember to do mise en place.
 That’s preparing and laying out all the ingredients before you begin.
 Even if there is a lull between steps, don’t assume you’ll have enough time to prepare the next set of ingredients.
-Unless the time between preparation and use is up to an hour, you’re probably safe to leave them out of refrigerator.
-Besides, room temperature ingredients usually work better than cold ones.
-If you get a break, sit down, have a glass of wine and preserve your strength for the next step.
+Unless the time between preparation and use is up to an hour, you’re probably safe to leave them out of the refrigerator.
+Besides, room-temperature ingredients usually work better than cold ones.
+If you get a break, sit down, have a glass of wine, and preserve your strength for the next step.

 Finally, don’t get too upset if things don’t come out exactly as you planned.
-Like I said, you will have failures from time to time.
-Look at it as a lesson learned, take out the trash and remember.
+As I said, you will have failures from time to time.
+Look at it as a lesson learned, take out the trash, and remember.
 You’ll do better next time.